When to Seek Mental Health Support: A Complete Guide to Getting Help

 Major Life Changes

-Certain life circumstances often prompt the question when to seek mental health support:
+Certain life situations often raise the question of when to seek mental health support:

 - Workplace harassment or bullying